-First big dengue fever outbreak in Europe since 1920s, EU reportsNovember 21st, 2012 in Diseases, Conditions, Syndromes /
+First big dengue fever outbreak in Europe since 1920s, EU reportsNovember 21, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Europe is experiencing its first sustained transmission of dengue fever since the 1920s after an outbreak of the mosquito-borne disease in Madeira, Portugal that has infected more than 1,300 people, an EU agency said.